RBL Bank Drives its Digital Journey with Nutanix

 An efficient, non-complicated IT world

 No IT project has been this transformative, and the situation Valia finds himself in is unprecedented.
-He explains, “I’ve never had it before where one administrator can do everything—database set up with Nutanix Era, virtual machine set up with Nutanix Calm, and platform management using Nutanix Prism.
+He explains, “I’ve never had it before where one administrator can do everything—database set up with Nutanix Database Service, virtual machine set up with Nutanix Calm, and platform management using Nutanix Prism.
 I had to figure out how to re-allocate the staff from our infrastructure teams.
 It was a great issue to have.”

 Indeed, using the Nutanix suite of products, the bank has completely stripped out the complexity from IT administration.
 “We are in the position where we can think and strategically plan how we’re going to spend our resources,” says Valia.
 “We’re no longer putting out fires—we’re focused on the question, what can we do that will deliver most value to the business?”